 John Carpenter himself dismisses the notion that Halloween is a morality play, regarding it as merely a horror movie.
 According to Carpenter, critics "completely missed the point there".
 He explains, "The one girl who is the most sexually uptight just keeps stabbing this guy with a long knife.
 She's the most sexually frustrated.
 She's the one that's killed him.
 Not because she's a virgin but because all that sexually repressed energy starts coming out.
 She uses all those phallic symbols on the guy."

-Halloween wasn't the first script that John Carpenter wrote which had mysterious killer stalking and killing specific group of people.
-Around 1977 Carpenter wrote the script called Meltdown which was about group of scientists exploring the nuclear plant when one night all of the workers in it disappear.
-Later in the script it's revealed that they were killed by some psychopath who sneaked into the plant long time ago and who believes that he is send by God to destroy the plant.
-Most of the script was just this killer stalking and killing all the scientists in various ways, using traps and weapons like flamethrower and circular saw.
-The ending of this script was very dark, with only two people surviving and escaping from the plant before it explodes and creates huge disaster which leaves most of the California infected with so much radiation that nothing will live there for half a million years.
-And just like Halloween had song "Don't Fear the Reaper" as sort of a foreboding sign that something bad will happen, Carpenter's Meltdown script had song "A Whiter Shade of Pale" by Procol Harum playing at one part when bodies of plant workers are found by main characters and they realize killer's plans, and also at the ending after plant explodes.
-Although it remained unproduced, Meltdown was later re-written in mid 90's and turned into "Die Hard in a nuclear plant" type of thriller which was gonna star Dolph Lundgren in very dark role, but eventually production of that film was cancelled.
+Halloween wasn't the first script that John Carpenter wrote which had a mysterious killer stalking and killing specific group of people.
+Around 1977 Carpenter wrote the script called Meltdown which was about a group of scientists exploring a nuclear plant when one night all of the workers in it disappear.
+Later in the script it's revealed that they were killed by some psychopath who sneaked into the plant long time ago and who believes that he is sent by God to destroy the plant.
+Most of the script was just this killer stalking and killing all the scientists in various ways, using traps and weapons such as a flamethrower and a circular saw.
+The ending of this script was very dark, with only two people surviving and escaping from the plant before it explodes and creates a huge disaster which leaves most of the California infected with so much radiation that nothing will live there for half a million years.
+And just like Halloween had the song "Don't Fear the Reaper" as sort of a foreboding sign that something bad will happen, Carpenter's Meltdown script had the song "A Whiter Shade of Pale" by Procol Harum playing at one part when the bodies of the plant workers are found by the main characters and they realize the killer's plans, and also at the ending after the plant explodes.
+Meltdown was later re-written in mid 90's and turned into a "Die Hard (1988) in a nuclear plant" type of thriller which was going to star Dolph Lundgren in a very dark role, but eventually production of that film was canceled.

 John Carpenter: [Bowling Green] There are numerous references to Carpenter's childhood hometown of Bowling Green, Kentucky.
 The performance of the film's musical score is credited to "The Bowling Green Philharmonic."
 There is no Philharmonic in Bowling Green.
 The "orchestra" is actually Carpenter and assorted musical friends.
 In one scene the subtitle depicts the location as "Smiths Grove, IL."
 Smiths Grove is actually a small town of about 600 people located 15 miles north of Bowling Green on I-65.
 There are also numerous references in Halloween to street names that are major roads in the greater Bowling Green area.